WAU Policy Concerning Sexual Discrimination and Harassment

 Responsible University Employee (RUE): Any university administrator, supervisor, faculty member, campus police, coach, athletic trainer, resident assistant, or non-confidential first responder who has the authority to take action to redress sexual harassment and/or misconduct; or whom a student or employee could reasonably believe has such authority or duty.

-Retaliation: Intimidating, threatening, coercing, or discriminating against an individual for the purpose of interfering with any right or privilege secured by law or university policy relating to sexual misconduct, or because an individual has made a report, filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding related to sexual misconduct.
+Retaliation: Intimidating, threatening, coercing, or discriminating against an individual for the purpose of interfering with any right or privilege secured by law or university policy relating to sexual harassment, or because an individual has made a report, filed a complaint, testified, assisted, or participated in any manner in an investigation or proceeding related to sexual harassment.
 Retaliation includes retaliatory harassment.

 - Sexual Assault I. – Non-Consensual Sexual Intercourse